wolframkriesing/to-do-list-checker/README.md

 To release a new version run `npm run release` (not `npm version`!), this will include the checks described and do the release and versioning (read more below).
-To make it public on npm run `npm publish`.
+To make it public on npm run `npm publish`, if you have permissions on this project the new version might go live.

 ## Recommended Development Process